 Having a real estate license will help you with this strategy as well.
 As a North Carolina real estate broker, you know the market well and can easily identify the area expected to appreciate the most in the coming years.
 Moreover, you have access to all listings on MLS the moment they become available, which means that you can make an offer on a house before anyone else.
 In addition, you get to save on commissions as you don’t have to work with a broker.

 Take a deep dive into property investment with our CE course: Real Estate Investing: Beyond the Basics.

 4. What about rental properties?

 The last of the property investment strategies for beginners is a type of buy-and-hold.
 Instead of just keeping the property and waiting for appreciation to happen so that you make money in the long term, you can rent out your property and make money in the short term as well.

 With rental properties, you can start making a steady income as soon as you buy a property and find a tenant.
 The rental income will be an excellent supplement to the commissions you get as a real estate broker.
 Furthermore, as a broker, you know the local market well, and you know where there is demand for housing, so you will be able to find a profitable rental property to invest in.

 Pick the strategy that best fits your goals

 Property investment is a great way to make money, especially for North Carolina real estate brokers who already know the business and the local housing market.
 All that is left is to choose is which of the top investment strategies above is the right choice for you.
 Then start making money as a property investor.

-About the Author: Daniela Andreevska is content marketing director at Mashvisor.
-Mashvisor provides a real estate analytics tool which helps real estate investors quickly find traditional and Airbnb investment properties.
+About the Author: Daniela Andreevska is the content marketing director at Mashvisor.
+Mashvisor provides a real estate analytics tool that helps real estate investors quickly find traditional and Airbnb investment properties.